P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Introduction

 \section{Introduction}

-Over the past half century, the celebrated quantum Yang-Baxter equation (also known as the $2$-simplex equation, or the triangle equation) has grown into a mainstay of mathematical physics and has a major impact in many fields of pure mathematics.
-Its broad reach includes the field of solvable models of statistical mechanics (where it was introduced in the independent work of Yang \cite{Yang} and Baxter \cite{baxter}), the theory of quantum groups, invariants of knots and three-dimensional manifolds, braided monoidal categories or conformal field theory.
-Its study has also been influential in groups theory, combinatorics, Hopf-Galois theory and non-commutative algebraic geometry.\\ Recall that a linear map $R: V\otimes V \to V\otimes V$ is a solution of the \emph{quantum Yang-Baxter equation} if
+Over the past half century, the celebrated quantum Yang--Baxter equation (also known as the 2-simplex or triangle equation) has played a pivotal role in mathematical physics and has significantly shaped many branches of pure mathematics.
+Its broad reach encompasses the field of solvable models of statistical mechanics (where it originated, in the independent work of Yang \cite{Yang} and Baxter \cite{baxter}), the theory of quantum groups, invariants of knots and three-dimensional manifolds, braided monoidal categories and conformal field theory.
+Furthermore, its study has had a significant impact on group theory, combinatorics and non-commutative algebraic geometry.\\ Recall that a linear map $R: V\otimes V \to V\otimes V$ is a solution of the \emph{quantum Yang-Baxter equation} if